• Skip to primary navigation

 Ever wondered why your rhubarb stalks are green and not red?
 Funnily enough, there's no flavour difference between green or red but somehow the blushing red colour of rhubarb looks far more appetising and less sour.

-I’m always excited during French rhubarb season and love making rhubarb compote.
-It reminds me of all the lovely pink rhubarb we had in Scotland (I grew up there until I was 24) - especially when it found its way into comforting fruit crumbles with a cheeky hint of stem ginger.
-We had the forced, lovely pink rhubarb in winter, followed by the still pinkish rhubarb in Spring to Summer.
+I always get excited during rhubarb season because it reminds me of Scotland and all the lovely pink forced rhubarb we grew up with, especially in comforting fruit crumbles with a cheeky hint of stem ginger.

 How Long Does Rhubarb Compote Last?